George Lanning

 George William Lanning Jr. (July 30, 1925 – August 5, 1995) was an American editor, novelist and critic whose literary career spanned the 1950s through the 1980s.

 Biography

 Early life

 George Lanning was born on July 30, 1925, in Lakewood, Ohio.
-He was the only child of George William Lanning (1886-1969) and Helen A. Lanning (nee Gravatt) (1898-1968).
+He was the only child of George William Lanning (1886-1969) and Helen A. Lanning (née Gravatt) (1898-1968).
 His father was born in Yarmouth in Elgin County, Ontario, and moved to the United States in 1904.
 His mother was born in Philadelphia, Pennsylvania.
 His parents married on October 18, 1920.

 Education

 As an undergraduate at Kenyon College, he majored in English and was a student of John Crowe Ransom.
 He received an AB, graduating summa cum laude from Kenyon in 1952.

 Career

 The Kenyon Review

 While continuing his association with Kenyon College after graduating (he received a Fellowship in Fiction in 1954-1955), he was an assistant editor at The World Publishing Company.
 He was an associate editor of the magazine The Kenyon Review from 1960 to 1967, and editor from 1967 to 1970.
 Kenyon College closed down the magazine due to financial burdens; the last issue (Vol. 32, #1) was published in April 1970.
 (It was started up again in 1979 under different management.)

 He taught the techniques of fiction at writers' conferences at the Universities of New Hampshire and Colorado, and was visiting writer at Longwood College.